kevinoid/promise-nodeify/README.md

 [![Version on NPM](https://img.shields.io/npm/v/promise-nodeify.svg?style=flat)](https://www.npmjs.com/package/promise-nodeify)

-Call a Node-style callback with the resolution value or rejection cause of a Promise without the common gotchas.
+Call a Node-style callback with the resolution value or rejection cause of a Promise without the common pitfalls.

 ## Introductory Example